 In this article, we have covered Entity Relationship Model in depth along with basics like entity, attributes, notations and much more.
-We have present an example of Entity Relationship Model for Job Portal database.
+We have present an example of ER Diagram / Entity Relationship Model for Job Portal database.

 Table of content: